svgeesus/EuroMPE/Duophonic/pitch-dac.md

 [10k pullup on SPI CS line](https://www.pjrc.com/better-spi-bus-design-in-3-steps/).

+Use series 100R on MOSI and CLK to reduce reflections and ringing; monitor waveform on a scope with 10x probe.

 ## Initial accuracy

 1LSB is 10V / 2^18 = 38μV.
 At 1V/Oct, 12 tones per octave, 100 cents per tone, 1 Cent is 833μV so 1 LSB is about 1/20 cent.